 - Ultrasound scan – looks at the shape and size of kidneys and other parts of the urinary system.
 A small handheld device is moved around your child’s skin and uses sound waves to create an image on a screen.

-- Cystoscopy – a flexible tube with a camera on the end is placed in the urethra, the tube that carries urine from the bladder to the outside of the body.
-The camera takes pictures of the urethra and bladder.
-This test is usually done under general anaesthetic.
+If your child’s doctors think that the haematuria is from the bladder rather than the kidneys, a cystoscopy may be carried out.
+This procedure is usually done under general anaesthetic by a urology surgeon.
+A flexible tube with a camera on the end is placed in the urethra, the tube that carries urine from the bladder to the outside of the body.
+The camera takes pictures of the urethra and bladder to look for any bleeding.

 Kidney biopsy

 Some children need a kidney biopsy.
 A tiny piece of one kidney is removed from the body with a needle.
 This is examined under special microscopes.
-Special medicines are used so your child does not feel any pain or can sleep through the procedure.
 It can take a few weeks to get the results.

 Testing other family members